-122 § Transitional provisions.
-The violations taking place before March 1, 2019, with eventual sanctions, will be examined in line with the PIF Code in force at that time but otherwise the procedure will follow the provisions of the new PIF Code.
+- Entry into force.
+The reviced the PIF Code of Ethics enterred into force on 1 January, 2023. - Transitional provisions.
+The violations taking place before 1 January, 2023, with eventual sanctions, will be examined in line with the PIF Code in force at each given time but otherwise the procedure will follow the provisions of the new PIF Code.

-The stipulations related to the term and re-election of the Members of the Supervisory Commission and the Inspection Boards will be applied to the Members in office at the moment of the entry into force of the present PIF Code as from March 1, 2019.
+The stipulations related to the term and re-election of the Members of the Supervisory Commission and the Inspection Boards will be applied to the Members in office at the moment of the entry into force of the present PIF Code as from 1 January, 2023.

-The approved broadcasting period of a TV and radio spot, adopted by the Inspection Board I before March 1, 2019 in preliminary inspection, will continue unaltered after the entry into force of the new version of the PIF Code.
+The approved broadcasting period of a spot, adopted by the Inspection Board I before 1 January, 2023 in preliminary inspection, will continue unaltered after the entry into force of the new version of the PIF Code.

-123 § Pharmaceutical companies agree to abide by the resolutions taken in accordance with the present Code.
+Pharmaceutical companies agree to abide by the resolutions taken in accordance with the present Code.
 No claims for damages can be addressed to the Supervisory Commission or Pharma Industry Finland PIF for the sanctions or other losses incurred for sanctions imposed under the Code.